zourtney/gpiocrust/README.rst

     pip install gpiocrust

 Now open up a Python file and start coding!
-Here's a bare-bones example that will turn GPIO pin 15 on.
+Here's a bare-bones example that will turn GPIO pin 15 on:

 .. code:: python